City-Bureau/field-guide/site/content/on-assignment/web-research.md

 ## The basics

 Start with an online search of keywords related to the department holding your meeting.
-Timely news articles about City Council can be searched with the words "Chicago City Council" AND the names of specific council members, i.e. Alderman James Smith OR a combination of topics related to your interest, i.e. "Alderman Joe Moore Chicago City Council participatory budgeting".
+Timely news articles about City Council can be searched with the words "Detroit City Council" AND the names of specific council members, i.e. Alderman James Smith OR a combination of topics related to your interest, i.e. "Alderman Joe Moore Chicago City Council participatory budgeting".

 Seek out primary sources and trusted news outlets for the most up-to-date and accurate information.